deadlyvipers/dojo_rules/introduction.md

+My self is Nirav Gandhi.

-I love Ruby and JavaScript!
+I love MongoDB and JavaScript!